 How to Self-Publish a Novel

-If you’ve discovered this is the right direction for you, here are some steps to get you there.
+If you’ve decided that learning how to self-publish a novel is the right direction for you, here are some steps to get you there.

 Write the book